 It's best to sharpen our images last.

 In our editing tool (Photoshop) the image looks pleasing and natural.
-To tone the image in Photoshop with a warm but subtle color, we can apply a non-destructive Color Fill Layer according to taste.
+To tone the image in Photoshop with a warm but subtle color, we can apply a non-destructive Color Fill or Photo Filter according to taste.
 We can do the same thing in GIMP with the Colorize tool.

 Against a white background, the image feels different than when against the black background of the scanner software.
 Depending on our choice of matting and frame, we may decide to adjust the tones of this photograph a bit further.

-Finally, we save the file in the Photoshop PSD format, which uses a lossless compression algorithm.
+Finally, we save the file in the Photoshop PSD format, which uses lossless compression.
 The file is smaller than the original TIFF but no quality is lost.
 To post this image on the internet, we can always make a JPG file later (8-bit only) but our working file is in PSD format, at full 16-bit depth.

 When we open an 8-bit grayscale image for editing, we start out with only 256 possible shades to work with and we proceed to lose data with each adjustment.
 When we convert to JPG format, we may lose even more shades.
 By the time we're done, some of our photos may have that unnatural "digitized" look, with gaps in the tonal scale.
 Some people call this banding.
 With 8-bit color images, we can quickly get banding in each of the 3 color channels.

-Work in 16-bit mode if you can.
-You start out with 65,536 shades of grey.
-Even if you lose half of them, you still end up with a smooth image.
+It's much better to work in 16-bit mode if we can.
+We start out with 65,536 shades of grey.
+Even if we lose half of them, we still end up with a smooth image.
 In color, this is really 48-bit mode, since each of the Red, Green and Blue channels gets 16 bits.

 Some writers suggest that because consumer-grade printers and monitors are currently limited to 8-bit only, there's no need to scan at higher bit depth.
 That approach only makes sense if we're never going to edit our images, because banding is introduced as soon as we start making corrections in 8-bit mode.